Dr Xiao Li

 About

-Xiao received his Ph.D. degree in Geography (GIS Transport) from Texas A&M University (US) in 2019.
-Before joining TSU, he worked as an associate transportation researcher within the Mobility Analysis Program of the Texas A&M Transportation Institute for two years, where he has led and participated in multiple projects sponsored by USDOT, FHWA, TxDOT, University Transportation Centers (UTC).
-He was also an affiliated Kinder Scholar in the Kinder Institute for Urban Research at Rice University (2020-2022).
+Before joining PolyU, Xiao was a Senior Researcher in Urban Mobility at TSU (2022-2025) and a "Bryan Warren" Junior Research Fellow at Linacre College, Oxford (2023-2025).
+Xiao received his PhD in Geography (GIS Transport) from Texas A&M University in 2019.
+He also worked as an Associate Transportation Researcher at the Texas A&M Transportation Institute for two years (2020-2022), where he led and participated in multiple projects sponsored by the USDOT, FHWA, TxDOT, and University Transportation Centers (UTC).
+He was also an affiliated Kinder Scholar at the Kinder Institute for Urban Research at Rice University (2020-2022).

 Current Research